HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-6 Authorized transmissions.md

 You can chat with hams worldwide, but the conversation has to remain personal or radio-related — no business communications crossing international borders any more than they're allowed domestically.

 There are some countries you're not allowed to communicate with.
-The list isn't fixed (countries can change their stance), so we won't list them here, but the mechanism is clear: any country can notify the ITU that they object to amateur radio communication with their citizens, and if they do, US amateurs must not exchange communications with that country.
+The list isn't fixed (countries can change their stance), so we won't list them here.
+The mechanism is simple: a country tells the ITU it objects to amateur communication with its citizens, and US amateurs must not exchange communications with that country.

 If you're operating from international waters on a US-documented vessel, you can use your US amateur license — provided the captain has approved it. ("Captain's ship, captain's rules," basically.)
 You'd still need to know and follow the rules of any country whose territorial waters you might enter.